theupdateframework/taps/tap14.md

 following procedure:

-* The client determines the latest version available on the repository by looking for the directory with the largest version number.
+* The client determines the latest version available on the repository by looking for the directory with the largest version number, or by parsing the `supported-versions` file.
 * If the latest version on the repository is lower than the previous specification version the client used from this repository, the client should report an error and terminate the update.